-Scripps heart doctors were among the first nationally to test TAVR in clinical trials before the procedure received FDA approval in 2011.
-Hundreds of Scripps patients have benefitted from TAVR as a treatment for heart valve disease.
+Scripps structural heart disease specialists were among the first nationally to test TAVR in clinical trials before the procedure received FDA approval in 2011.
+Thousands of Scripps patients have benefitted from TAVR as a treatment for heart valve disease.

 The procedure provides a minimally invasive option for those whose age or health condition prohibits them from open heart surgery to replace a damaged or faulty aortic valve.

 With the TAVR procedure, doctors insert a small tube called a catheter into the femoral artery, or through the chest, to replace the aortic valve with a new artificial valve.

 Benefits of TAVR include no chest incision, sternotomy (opening of the chest cavity) or other requirements of traditional open-heart surgery.
 Shortened recovery times with TAVR also mean patients can come home sooner from the hospital.

 During a transcatheter aortic valve replacement procedure to treat severe aortic stenosis at Scripps, doctors insert a catheter into the patient’s femoral artery through the groin, or directly into the chest, and navigate through arteries to the heart with the aid of advanced imaging.

 Once cardiologists position the new valve inside the faulty aortic valve, they inflate a tiny balloon on the catheter to expand the new valve to its full size and lock it in place.
 The new valve has three leaflets (flaps) similar to the heart’s original valve.
 These leaflets begin working immediately — opening and closing — to restore healthy blood flow to body and vital organs.